MosstafaSa3ed/viwell-project/README.md

 **4. helm charts templates for both applications (airports & countries)**

 Helm chart template for easy maintance and easy deployment for all needed services with the application.

 Each template contains the following:
 1. deployment file
 2. ingress using nginx-controller
 3. service (ClusterIP)

+**NOTICE**

+You need to add the following two entries in /etc/hosts file to be able to call the services
+${minikube ip} airports.apps.org
+${minikube ip} countries.apps.org